You can download the Code of Good Research Practice here and read more about the five key areas of our research.

 Researchers should declare and manage any real or potential conflicts of interest both financial and professional.

-We have a track record in conducting clinical research and have published over 250 research pieces.
+We have a track record in conducting clinical research.

 Our academic research helps improve lives and strengthens scientific insights.